 Tim Salix is an experienced business and corporate photographer.
 He has an extensive portfolio with specialisation in brand portraits, products, commercial interiors, food, vehicles and industrial photography.
 Tim can undertake any photographic assignment having the skills and investment in capital equipment in which to do so.

-In a photo shoot Tim can deploy up to 10 studio lights enabling him to cover all situations.
-Instances where there is no electrically he will attach two 1200watt lights to a battery inverter.
-His Swiss-made Elinchrom lighting can run double power-packs, pumping out 4,800watts from just two lights.
-Enough to illuminate the largest interior or to photograph any sized factory plant or machinery.
+In a photo shoot Tim can deploy his Swiss-made Elinchrom studio lights, that when running on separate power packs, can pump out 4,800 watts from just two lights.
+Enabling him to illuminate the largest interior or to photograph any sized factory plant or machinery.
+Instances where there is no electrically he can attach 3 high-powered studio lights to a battery inverter.
 Tim has recently invested in a drone allowing him to offer a different perspective for industrial photo and video shoots.